 Surrounded by stunning rolling green Devon countryside, this spacious and stylish open plan barn is the perfect rural retreat.
 Escape to this Area of Outstanding Natural Beauty, sit back and enjoy wonderful uninterrupted views and the sound of birdsong from this elevated position.
-Larch Barn sleeps four in two spacious en suite rooms, with exposed roof beams and French doors leading onto the south-facing terrace.
+Larch Barn sleeps four in two spacious en suite rooms, with exposed roof beams and French doors leading onto the west-facing terrace.

 The contemporary open plan living/kitchen/dining area has been thoughtfully designed to provide a wonderfully sociable space.
 French doors open onto the wide terrace that runs along the entire length of this single-storey detached barn, perfect for an early morning cuppa, breakfast, or why not stay all day and appreciate the stunning location.

 Enjoy beautiful sunsets across the valley or light the wood-burner for a cosy evening watching the flames dance.
 Snuggled into the hillside, Larch Barn is in the grounds of the owner's listed cottage, where you will often see deer and hear buzzards, pheasants and owls call.
 The East Devon Way is just a short walk from the barn.

 If you can tear yourself away from the peace and quiet, you are surrounded by wonderful places to visit.
 Regency Sidmouth has a beautiful seafront, magnificent red cliffs and lots of independent shops, tea shops, restaurants and pubs.
 The Cathedral City of Exeter is just a short drive away; here you can explore 2000 years of history, with Roman walls, underground passages, the historic quayside and great shopping.
 If you are feeling energetic the Exe Estuary Trail can be enjoyed on foot or with your bicycle, a 26 mile flat route which links Exmouth, Exeter and Dawlish, with some fabulous views along the way.